xannyxs/eas-visualizer/README.md

 ## Overview

-Visualise the Optimism Citizens’ House like never before!
-This project uses the ThreeGraph module to create a 3D graph that helps you understand the relationships and pathways within the RetroPGF ecosystem.
+Visualise your EAS Schema like never before!
+This project uses the ThreeGraph module to create a 3D graph that helps you understand the relationships and pathways within your EAS ecosystem.
 Explore, zoom, and highlight to your heart's content.

 ## Future Features